MartinStokholm/NGK_Repo/jour1/handin/exer4.md

 ### The content of the responce header

-The Response can be seen from HTTP keyword to the escape sequence \r\n.
+The Response can be seen from HTTP keyword to the escape sequence "\\r\\n".
 Here it can see that its the first of 3 responces.

 ```